faizwhb/faizwhb/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Research Scientist in Computer Vision and Machine Learning at nyris GmbH.
-My research interests are in understanding deep neural networks, deep neural networks for visual recommendation systems.
-This encompasses large scale visual recognition, deep metric learning, domain adaptation), real time object detection, semantic segmentation, and scene text analysis.
-To debug and verify the performance of neural networks, I make use of visualization techniques for images and embedding space to understanding trained models.
+My research interests are in representation learning in images and videos, understanding and interpretation of neural networks and image synthesis.